bbbradsmith/huffmunch/README.md

 More detailed usage information can be found by running the utility with no arguments.

 C++ source code for the command line utility is included, and is not platform specific.
- The compression library itself is kept separately, and could be integrated into other tools.
+ The compression library itself is separated, and could be integrated into other tools.

 * **main.cpp** - command line utility
 * **huffmunch.cpp** - compression library